 As the name suggests, premortems and postmortems happen at different stages of the project timeline.
 A premortem happens before a project begins.
 These analysis sessions serve as proactive risk assessments of potential project failure.

 A postmortem, on the other hand, is an analysis of a project after the project is over.
 You may have also heard postmortems referred to as retrospectives, especially by teams that run Scrum.
 Unlike a premortem, a postmortem isn’t always about project failure.
-These sessions are most commonly held after a project goes wrong, but you can also run a project postmortem to extract any learnings the project team wants to share.Free sprint retrospective template
+These sessions are most commonly held after a project goes wrong, but you can also run a project postmortem to extract any learnings the project team wants to share.Create a postmortem template

 A premortem serves a similar purpose to a project risk management process.
 Both of these processes help you proactively identify and prevent project risks.
 The main difference between the two is how you approach identifying risks.